 bithost uses SSH key authentication by default on all new servers.
 You need to add your public key to your account before deploying - it gets injected into the server at creation time and cannot be added after the fact without console access.
+Once your key is added and your server is live, you can connect via SSH.

 What are SSH keys?